Niddah: Practices during niddah

 In the Orthodox Jewish community, women may test whether menstruation has ceased; this ritual is known as the hefsek taharah.
 The woman takes a bath or shower near sunset, wraps a special cloth around her finger, and swipes the vaginal circumference.
 If the cloth shows only discharges that are white, yellow, or clear, then menstruation is considered to have ceased.
-If discharge is red or pink, it indicates that menstruation continues.
+If the discharge is red or pink, it indicates that menstruation continues.
 If it is any other color, like brown, it is subject to further inquiry, often involving consultation with a rabbi.
-The ritual requires that the cloth used to perform this test is first checked carefully to ensure that it is clean of any marks, colored threads, or specks; the cloth itself can be any clean white cloth, although there are small cloths designed for this ritual, known as bedikah cloths (meaning checking).
+The ritual requires that the cloth used to perform this test is first checked carefully to ensure that it is clean of any marks, colored threads, or specks; the cloth itself can be any clean white cloth, although there are small cloths designed for this ritual known as bedikah cloths, meaning "checking".

 In the Orthodox Jewish community, further rituals are practiced toward assurance regarding the cessation of the menstrual flow.
-After the hefsek taharah, some women insert a cloth (or, in modern times, a tampon), consequently known as a moch dachuk, for between 18 minutes and an hour, to ensure that there is absolutely no blood; this must be done carefully, as it could otherwise irritate the mucous membrane, causing bleeding unrelated to menstruation.
+After the hefsek taharah, some women insert a cloth (or, in modern times, a tampon), consequently known as a moch dachuk, for between 18 minutes and an hour, to ensure that there is no blood; this must be done carefully, as it could otherwise irritate the mucous membrane, causing bleeding unrelated to menstruation.
 If there is any fear of irritation causing bleeding, a rabbi may waive this practice.

 The "bedikah" is repeated each morning and evening of the seven days after the end of menstruation.
 Another tradition is the wearing of white underwear and use of white bedding during this period; conversely, the rest of the time, when not counting the "seven clean days", some women who suffer from spotting deliberately use coloured underwear and colored toilet paper, since it is only when blood is seen on white material that it has any legal status in Jewish law.
 When not during their seven "clean" days, all women are advised to wear colored undergarments, for this reason.
 It is furthermore strongly recommended that women make an effort to refrain from looking at the toilet paper after wiping to avoid possible resultant questions.